AU$7,167 Per person twin share

 Day 16, Figueres and Barcelona

-On arrival we will enjoy a panoramic drive past many of its famous sights, including Gaudi’s incredible Sagrada Familia Basilica.
-Tonight, we will enjoy a farewell dinner.
+On arrival, enjoy a panoramic drive past many of its famous sights, including Gaudi’s incredible Sagrada Familia Basilica.
+Tonight, enjoy a farewell dinner.
 (B, D)

 Day 17, Barcelona

 - All excursions, scenic drives, sightseeing and entrances as described